hdelzein/lidar3DObjectDetection/README.md

 I implemented the show_range_image function located in the file student/objdet_pcl.py.

+- Convert range image “range” channel to 8bit
+- Convert range image “intensity” channel to 8bit
+- Crop range image to +/- 90 deg. left and right of the forward-facing x-axis
+- Stack cropped range and intensity image vertically and visualize the result using OpenCV

 Inside the function I followed the requiured steps:

 Convert range image “range” channel to 8bit